Share:

 print(f"✔ Loaded {len(research_tools)} tools")

-Building a Basic Agent with Tool Use
+Building a Basic ReAct Agent

 # basic_agent.py